PlainsightAI/legacy-docs/schemas.md

 For IoT devices you need to first create a custom schema.
 You can send any kind of data with IoT devices.
 It is recommended that you generate IoT schema based on your event payload.
 Once your schema is defined you can use it in a Channel and see data being ingested.
 You can update a schema if necessary at a later time.
+You will need to include all the

 ## Creating a Schema